How to install Magento with Apache on Ubuntu 24.04

 Install MariaDB database server on Ubuntu Linux

-Magento needs a database to store all its information, and we’ll install MariaDB, a common choice for this on Ubuntu.
+Magento needs a database to store all its information.
+MariaDB is a common and good choice for this on Ubuntu.
+Installing MariaDB on your Ubuntu system is straightforward using the terminal.

 To install and use the MariaDB database server, use the instructions below.